Minor in Mathematics

 - Opportunities to participate in math competitions

-The core curriculum includes foundational courses in calculus, linear algebra, and differential equations.
-These courses provide students with a solid understanding of essential mathematical concepts and techniques.
-In addition to the core subjects, students can customize their studies by choosing from a range of electives, such as number theory or multivariable calculus, aligning the program with their individual interests and career goals.
+The core curriculum encompasses calculus, linear algebra, and differential equations, providing a solid foundation in fundamental mathematical concepts.
+Students can also choose electives, such as number theory or multivariable calculus, to align the program with their interests and career goals.

-Designed to be both rigorous and accessible, the curriculum emphasizes the development of critical thinking and problem-solving skills.
-Students actively engage in hands-on learning through collaborative projects and practical exercises, ensuring they are well-equipped to handle complex challenges in their chosen fields.
+Emphasizing both rigor and accessibility, the program develops critical thinking and problem-solving skills through hands-on projects and practical exercises, preparing students to tackle complex challenges in their fields.

 MATH 234: Analytic Geometry and Calculus I

-This course studies algebraic and transcendental functions of one variable, covering analytic geometry, limits, continuity, derivatives, and integrals.
-It includes derivative rules (sum, product, quotient, chain), implicit and parametric differentiation, and applications like optimization and related rates.
-Topics also cover the mean value theorem, definite integrals, the fundamental theorem of calculus, basic integration techniques (substitution, parts), approximation, improper integrals, and applications such as area, volume, and accumulation.
+This course examines algebraic and transcendental functions of one variable, including analytic geometry, limits, continuity, derivatives, and integrals.
+Topics cover derivative rules, implicit and parametric differentiation, and applications such as optimization and related rates.
+Additional content includes the Mean Value Theorem, definite integrals, the Fundamental Theorem of Calculus, basic integration techniques (such as substitution and parts), approximation, improper integrals, and applications like finding area, volume, and accumulation.

 MATH 240: Linear Algebra